EpocDotFr/parkitect-blueprint-reader/README.md

 ### API

-The API consists of one `load()` method, which reads blueprint metadata from the given binary file-like object and returns the parsed data as a list of dictionaries.
+The API consists of one `load()` method, which reads blueprint metadata from the given binary file-like object and returns the parsed data as a dictionary.

 ```python
 import parkitect_blueprint_reader